DLXPlugins/pattern-wrangler/readme.txt

 == Frequently Asked Questions ==

-= Can Pattern Wrangler import patterns from any WordPress site? =
+= Can I import Patterns from any WordPress site? =

-Yes, as long as you have the pattern's code, Pattern Wrangler can import it and localize any images found within.
+Yes!
+If you have the pattern's code, <a href="https://docs.dlxplugins.com/pattern-wrangler/features/the-pattern-importer-block">Pattern Wrangler can import it</a> and localize any associated images.

+= Can I use Patterns in page builders like Elementor? =

+Yes!
+You can use the `[wp_block slug="pattern-slug"]` shortcode <a href="https://docs.dlxplugins.com/pattern-wrangler/features/the-pattern-importer-block">to output block patterns anywhere</a> in your theme or other blocks.

+= Does this work with Block Themes? =

+Yes.
+Although it is designed for hybrid setups, it works with block themes, allowing you to merge theme and plugin-based patterns with your own local patterns stored in your database.

+Pattern Wrangler simply makes visible the default `wp_block` post type and category, which is where local patterns are stored.

+The Patterns view of this plugin uses the classic Patterns screen, with plans to eventually modernize it and put it on par with the Patterns viewer in the Full-Site Editor.

 == Screenshots ==